taverntesting/tavern/docs/source/debugging.md

 "Captured stderr call" section of the output - if you have set up your own logging, you probably want to disable this by also passing `-p no:logging` to the invocation of pytest.

+**WARNING**: Tavern will try not to log any response data or request data at the `INFO` level or above (unless it is in an error trace).
+Logging at the `DEBUG` level will log things like response headers, return values from any external functions etc. If this contains sensitive data, either log at the `INFO` level, or make sure that any data logged is obfuscated, or the logs are not public.

 ### Setting pytest options